 · Help negotiate the best plea deal

-· Help negotiate sentencing (especially Florida where the laws are very broad)
+· Help negotiate sentencing (especially in Florida where the laws are very broad)

 This post describes the various ways a DUI attorney can help you.